 Literal translations are often an attempt to hide a translator’s inexperience or lack of ability

-What is literal translation?
+What is literal or word for word translation?

 Literal translation aims to find the best possible matches between individual words in the source and target languages.
 This is achieved by giving more attention to single words than to sentence-level meaning, a strategy which carries the risk of creating a confusing and syntactically jumbled target text that is difficult to understand.
 The meanings of words in literal translations can sometimes differ significantly from what was intended, despite the efforts of the translator to perfectly match each and every source word with its closest equivalent in the target language.
 In contrast, semantic or free translation seeks to match meaning at the sentence level instead, an approach which greatly benefits the natural flow of the text and makes it more immediately comprehensible.